Life of Brian

 Thursday, January 16, 2025

-Today I was up before Sally and the sun, so I walked the three blocks over to get my caramel latte from PJ’s and then walk 4 or 5 blocks further to mail a baker’s dozen of the postcards I discussed yesterday, before retracing my steps back the Airbnb.
-Sally and I got our hairs cut and a little shop that always goes to we she is in town.
+Today I was up before Sally and the sun, so I walked the three blocks over to get my caramel latte from PJ’s and then walked 4 or 5 blocks further to mail a baker’s dozen of the postcards I discussed yesterday before retracing my steps back to the Airbnb.
+Sally and I got our hairs cut at a little shop that she always goes to when she is in town.

 Fried Chicken Showdown Results: